Hasna878/upload-client/README.md

     </executions>
 </plugin>

-How to run the analysis

-Prerequisites:
+With this configuration:

+The build fails if Checkstyle detects violations

+The output clearly displays any issues in the terminal

+Running Checkstyle becomes fully automated

+▶️ Running Static Code Analysis
+Prerequisites

-Java (JDK 17)
+Java 17 (JDK 17)

-Maven installed and available on the command line
+Apache Maven installed (mvn available in terminal)

+Command

-From the upload-client directory, the static analysis can be executed with:
+From the root of the upload-client module, run:

 mvn verify

-During the verify phase, Maven automatically invokes Checkstyle using the specified configuration file.
-If no violations are found, the build ends with BUILD SUCCESS.
-If there are style violations, Maven reports them in the console and the build fails, which enforces code quality rules.

-You can adjust the wording a bit if you want, but this already fits the requirement:

-“Proof: link to configuration and explanation of how to install and run analysis.”
+What Happens

+During the verify phase:

+Maven compiles the project

+Maven triggers the Checkstyle plugin

+The plugin reads your configuration file

+Style checks run on all Java source files

+If the project passes all style rules:

+BUILD SUCCESS
+You have 0 Checkstyle violations.

+If violations are found:

+BUILD FAILURE
+[ERROR] ... details of the rule violations ...

+This ensures consistent code standards throughout the project.